 Jail officials faulted over epileptic trans woman's death

-Lawyer David Shanies said Wednesday that it's "hard to imagine" the decision to place 27-year-old Layleen Polanco in a restrictive housing until at Rikers.
+Lawyer David Shanies said Wednesday that it's "hard to imagine" the decision to place 27-year-old Layleen Polanco in restrictive housing.

 Polanco was found unresponsive in her cell in June.
 She had been in custody since mid-April, unable to post $500 bail after an assault arrest.

-The city medical examiner said Tuesday that Polanco's cause of death was sudden unexplained death in epilepsy.
+The city medical examiner said Polanco's cause of death was sudden unexplained death in epilepsy.

-Shanies said doctors with the Department of Correction should not have cleared Polanco to be segregated from the general jail population.
+Shanies said city doctors should not have cleared Polanco to be segregated.

+Department of Correction officials have said she was in restrictive housing for assaulting another inmate.

+The department says it is "participating fully" in an investigation into Polanco's death.